Uses for "Blue Stone" copper sulfate

 January 28, 2013

 Hi Dr. Sim.
-I read about this treatment in "Cutting for Stone" [link is to product info at Amazon], a wonderful medical novel by Abraham Verghese about twin brother surgeons practicing in Addis Ababa.
-Apparently you are not alone in finding that it works.
+I read about that treatment in "Cutting for Stone" [link is to product info at Amazon], a wonderful medical novel by Abraham Verghese about twin brother surgeons practicing in Addis Ababa.
+Apparently you are not alone in finding that it worked.

-But I personally doubt that infection control and single use is what closed that option down, because we could certainly very easily package bluestone crystals individually for one-time use.
+But I doubt that it was infection control or single use that closed that option down -- because we can certainly very easily package sterile bluestone crystals for one-time use.